brianglass/anastasis/files/lenten_matins.md

 Tone 7

-Rouse me, holy Lord, to sing your praise, and teach me to do your willÂ…
+Rouse me, holy Lord, to sing your praise, and teach me to do your will…

 ****